Women can achieve elegant, glamorous, effortless beauty with our treatments.

 The morning after you return home, a nurse from our office will give you a call to make sure everything is going well.
 During the first three days post-op, you can expect to have significant pain, soreness, and swelling.
 All of these things can be controlled with the medication that we prescribe you.

-Despite the typical down time being one to two weeks, you may be able to return to work as soon as three days after the operation, depending on your line of work and how your body handles recovery.
-For the first week, however, steer clear of lifting anything more than 5-10lbs, and be sure to stay away from extraneous exercises and heavy lifting for 6 weeks following surgery.
+Despite the typical down time being one to two weeks, you may be able to return to work as soon as three days after your breast augmentation, depending on your line of work and how your body handles recovery.
+For the first week, however, steer clear of lifting anything more than 5-10lbs, and be sure to stay away from extraneous exercises and heavy lifting for 6 weeks following surgery

 - You might experience bleeding that requires returning to the operating room.
 This happens about 5% of the time.

 Infections are always possible.
 As protection against them, you will be given antibiotics to take for several days following surgery.
 If you experience a severe infection (which is very rare), you may have to return to the facility and have the implants removed.
-We make sure to take every precaution to minimize the risk of this occurring.
+Top plastic surgeon Bivik Shah, M.D. in Columbus, Ohio makes sure to take every precaution to minimize the risk of this occurring.

 - Most people heal with a scar that’s barely visible, but everyone heals differently.
 Be aware that your scar may remain visible.

 - Sensation to the nipple may be lost.
 This only occurs in 5% of cases.
-Our surgeons prefer to use the breast crease incision in order to reduce the risk of this happening, as it is a higher risk with areolar incisions.
+Our top plastic surgeons in Columbus prefer to use the breast crease incision in order to reduce the risk of this happening, as it is a higher risk with areolar incisions.

 - After surgery, breast implants may move, creating an unnatural looking breast.
 The only way to correct this is to return to surgery and place the implant in the correct position.